 Height restriction barriers may come in the form of static barriers which are locked with padlocks, or automatic barriers which are electronically operated.
 The choice between the two depends on your circumstances.

 If your barrier is going to be installed away from the interior of your site, or on rural land, then your access to electricity may be limited.
 In this case, it may be best to opt for a traditional manual static restrictor.
 Static barriers can also be fitted with a low-level barrier that can be fixed into place at your leisure to prevent any vehicular access at all.

 However, if mains access is not a problem then you can take advantage of an automatic barrier.
 With a 10.0M maximum span, these barriers are driven by a 3 phase motor and can be left open or closed depending on your requirements.
 So if you only want to limit access at specific times of the day or days of the week, then this could be a good solution for you.

 Both types of barriers can be fitted with a prominent maximum headroom sign and an optional striped bumper bar made from aluminium can also be fitted for added protection.

-Gateway Automation provides a range of perimeter security systems to help businesses and individuals to secure their sites.
-We also provide nationwide servicing and repairs to gates, access control equipment, barriers, and other perimeter security equipment too.
-To find out more, contact us on 01522 68255 or take a look at our brochure here: http://www.gatewayautomation.co.uk/brochure/.
+Gateway Automation provides a range of products to help businesses and individuals to secure their sites and also provide nationwide servicing and repairs to gates, barriers, and other perimeter security equipment.
+To find out more, please call us on 01522 682255.